OtavioHenrique/otaviovaladares.com/_posts/2018-09-10-logic-programming-new-way-of-thinking.md

 Logic programming is a type of programming paradigm which is largely based on formal logic, that's more like "What is", with you asking the computer for answers, it is known as "declarative programming".

-So, in a simple conclusion logic programming is much like telling the system the problem, the rules based on formal logic, and asking for the answer (declarative) than giving a step by step instructions to solve the problem.
+So, in a simple conclusion, logic programming is much like telling the system the problem, the rules based on formal logic, the facts, and asking for the answer (declarative) than giving a step by step instructions to solve the problem.

 ## What is Prolog?